2025 Winter Wolf Watching and Learning in Yellowstone

 Need to Know

 Yellowstone in February and March is cold.
 Temperatures range from zero to 20°F (-18°C to -7°C) throughout the day.
 Sub-zero temperatures are common, especially during the early morning when we begin our wolf-watching excursion and at higher elevations.
 The record low temperature is -66°F (-54°C).
 Wind chills well below zero should be expected, and you will be stationary most of the time outside the vehicle.
-We will assist with clothing selection and packing lists well before your departure.
+Appropriate clothing is paramount.

 Early Mornings: The best time for wolf sightings is usually around and slightly after first light.
 That means we must depart as early as 5AM depending on the time of dawn and sunrise.
 If you miss the daily start time, you will be left at the lodge for the day, we will not hold the rest of the group.